Handling reactions to facial disfigurement

 - "I was burned when I was younger.
 It was a long time ago.
-I don't talk about it now."
+I do not talk about it now."
 This is clear and brief.

 - "I was burned when I was younger, but fortunately smoke alarms have reduced the number of injuries like mine."
-This shows that you're confident and at ease talking about it, but encourages a more general discussion rather than purely personal.
+This shows that you're confident and at ease talking about it, but encourages a more general discussion rather than focusing on your personal story.

-- "I was burned when I was younger and I'm going in for more plastic surgery soon.
+- "I was burned when I was younger and I'm having more plastic surgery soon.
 They're going to take a graft from my leg."
 This shows that you're confident and happy to discuss personal details.

 If you're worried about forgetting your responses, write them down and keep them with you so you can refresh your memory from time to time.

 As you get more comfortable with these responses, you could find yourself feeling increasingly relaxed in social situations and becoming less self-conscious in public.